 Policies coming out of Washington or statehouses are guaranteed to be covered, and not just by reporters who cover government.
 Policies of all kinds—those that affect energy, transportation or national infrastructure, for example—have major implications for industries, businesses and people across sectors, and as a result, will be a topic of interest for reporters across the spectrum.
 Working with your PR partner to ensure you know which policies relevant to your business are coming down the pike and develop concise and unique commentary on said policies will enhance your chances of being a part of critical conversations and position you as a thought leader on the topic.

 We recently did this with our client Octopus Energy, a renewable energy retailer based in Texas.
-Following the devastating winter storm in the state this past February that caused an unexpected surge in electricity bills, there were calls to end variable rate electricity pricing, where the cost of energy is based on demand.
-In an effort to educate the public, including the media, on the importance of this pricing structure in accelerating the use of renewable energy, we moved quickly to connect Octopus Energy’s CEO with key press covering the issue, earning coverage in major outlets including Bloomberg, The Wall Street Journal and The Washington Post, and developed a rapid-fire op-ed that was placed in a high-impact local publication to reach key stakeholders across the state.
+Following the devastating winter storm in the state this past February that caused a major blackout across Texas’s grid, much of the blame was incorrectly placed on the production of renewables.
+In an effort to educate the public, including the media, on what actually caused the blackout and how consumers could keep themselves safe, we moved quickly to connect Octopus Energy’s CEO with key press covering the issue, earning coverage in major outlets including Bloomberg, The Wall Street Journal and The Washington Post,

 Most federal policy proposals have broad implications for numerous different stakeholders, on both a public and private level.
 To position your business at the center of national conversations, you’ve got to make it clear how your solution is unique to a specific policy.

-Take, for instance, the national push to adopt electric vehicles that received backing from the Biden administration just last week.
+Take, for instance, the national push to adopt electric vehicles that is a part of the historic federal infrastructure package being debated in Congress as we speak.
 With greater investment in mass EV adoption comes greater demand for technology that can enable this goal—this includes more accessible and affordable EV charging infrastructure—as well as planning decisions that are made through the lens of transportation equity.